Design

 provided with PooliT that offer simple pooling strategies -- like

-that store objects in an array -- to more complex
+FixedPooler that store objects in an array -- to more complex

-that will clean up objects which
+strategies, such as TimeoutPooler that will clean up objects which

 provided with PooliT can be found in the

-package.
+ca.huy.poolit.poolers package.
 Please consult the javadoc to

-s provided with PooliT.
-Pooler
+find other Poolers provided with PooliT.
+Poolers

 are meant to be able to pool any type of object, and should only be concerned